A Projection Framework for Testing Shape Restrictions That Form Convex Cones: The Inferential Framework

 Heuristically, Assumption \ref{Ass: tuning} requires that the coupling variable $\mathbb Z_{n,P}$ for $\hat\theta_n$ be asymptotically non-degenerate.
 In turn, we can now verify the validity of $\hat\kappa_n$.

-\begin{pro} Let Assumptions \ref{Ass: strong approx}, \ref{Ass: Gaussian}(i)(ii) and \ref{Ass: tuning} hold, and set $\hat\kappa_n\equiv r_nc_n/\hat\tau_{n,1-\gamma_n}$ with $\gamma_n\in(0,1)$ and $\hat\tau_{n,1-\gamma_n}$ as in \eqref{Eqn: tuning parameter, data driven}.
+\begin{pro} Let Assumptions \ref{Ass: strong approx}, \ref{Ass: Gaussian}(i)-(ii), and \ref{Ass: tuning} hold, and set $\hat\kappa_n\equiv r_nc_n/\hat\tau_{n,1-\gamma_n}$ with $\gamma_n\in(0,1)$ and $\hat\tau_{n,1-\gamma_n}$ as in \eqref{Eqn: tuning parameter, data driven}.
 If $\gamma_n\to 0$, then $\hat\kappa_n/r_n = o_p(c_n)$ uniformly in $P\in\mathbf P_0$.
 If $(r_nc_n)^{-2}\log\gamma_n\to 0$, then $\hat\kappa_n\convp\infty$ uniformly in $P\in\mathbf P_0$. \end{pro}

-Analogous rate conditions on $\gamma_n$ in parametric settings date back to \citet{Potscher1983ARMAorder} and \citet{Hosoya1989Hierarchical}.
-In nonparametric settings, the practice of obtaining data-driven tuning parameters through quantile estimation has appeared in \citet{CLR2013Intersection_Bounds}, \citet{ChernozhukovNeweySantos2019CCMM} and \citet{FangSantos2018HDD}, though a formal theory appears to be lacking.
+Analogous rate conditions on $\gamma_n$ have appeared in parametric settings---see \citet{ChenFang2016Rank} and references therein.
+In nonparametric settings, the practice of obtaining data-driven tuning parameters through quantile estimation has appeared in \citet{ChernozhukovLeeRosen2013Intersection}, \citet{ChernozhukovNeweySantos2019CCMM}, and \citet{FangSantos2018HDD}, though a formal theory seems to be lacking.
 While the choice of $\gamma_n$ remains technically challenging, the situation somewhat improves because $\gamma_n$ is unit/scale-free, and prior studies such as \citet{FangSantos2018HDD} and \citet{ChenFang2016Rank} have shown that finite sample results are often insensitive to the choice of $\gamma_n$, as also confirmed in our simulations.
 We recommend $\gamma_n=0.01/\log n$ or $1/n$ for practical implementations.

 Finally, the rate $c_n$ (in $\hat\kappa_n$) may be ignored in regular settings, and set to be $1/\log n$ in irregular settings without endogeneity.
 In Example \ref{Ex: NPIV under shape}, we may let $c_n$ be $(\log k_n)^{-\varsigma}$ for some $\varsigma\in[1/2,1]$ with the sieve 2SLS estimation and $k_n$ basis functions for $\theta_0$ \citep{ChenChristensen2018SupNormOptimal}.
 We note that $\kappa_n$ affects the critical value $\hat c_{n,1-\alpha}$ and hence the rejection rates monotonically: a smaller (resp.\ larger) $\kappa_n$ leads to less (resp.\ more) rejections---see Lemma \ref{Lem: projection monotonicity}.
 As a result, if one is uncertain about $k_n$ or $\varsigma$, he/she could simply take $c_n=1/\log n$, thereby only making $\hat c_{n,1-\alpha}$ larger.